orange-cloudfoundry/osb-cmdb/osb-cmdb/docs/impl-notes/auth.md

-- enable all actuator endpoints now that they are protected with admin credentials
+- DONE: enable relevant actuator endpoints now that they are protected with admin credentials
-- need to review status of other tests in circle and schedule acceptance tests in concourse
+- need to review status of other tests in circle
 - need to update paas-templates integration
    - manually test actuator endpoint
    - DONE: generate & inject admin password
    - bruteforce test osb & sensitive actuactor endpoint
       - lookup admin password from credhub in test
-   - add pipeline to run acceptance tests
+   - add pipeline to run osb-cmdb acceptance tests

     - DONE: need to review expected production behavior.
 Recorded in SecurityConfigTest
     - DONE: need to add comments